| by Stephanie Argy for The

 then four tracks ran out of the mixer: two to the camera and

+two to a Fostex PD-2 DAT.
 On 35mm, the camera, sound and video playback departments

 work independently, but with the 24P camera, they are hardwired